CrocoFactory/sensei/docs/learn/http_requests.md

 Here, the client is updating the details of the user with ID `123`.

+/// info | How it works
+This method usually replaces the entire resource with the new data you send.
+///

 ### 4. PATCH
 - **Purpose**: Partially update an existing resource on the server.
 - **Use Case**: When you need to update only specific fields of a resource, like changing just the email address of a user.
 - **Example**:
     - Changing the stock quantity of an item in a store.
     - Updating a single field of a user's profile without sending all the data.

-- **How it works**: Unlike PUT, PATCH only updates the specific fields provided in the request body.

 ```http
 PATCH /users/123 HTTP/1.1